Also known as: inverted ring hang, ring invert hold, upside-down ring hold, inverted hang on rings

 What are the benefits of the Ring Inverted Hold?

-What common mistakes should I avoid when doing the Ring Inverted Hold?
+What common mistakes should I avoid with the Ring Inverted Hold?

 How can I progress or regress the Ring Inverted Hold?